WxboySuper/Forecast-Creator/CONTRIBUTING.md

 ## Coding Standards

 - Follow C# coding conventions
-- Use MVVM pattern for WPF components
+- Use the MVVM pattern for WPF components
 - Add XML documentation for the public APIs
 - Include unit tests for new features